Early-Modern-OCR/hOCR-De-Noising/README.md

     module use ./modulefiles
     module load emop

+### Query

+The following is an example of querying the dashboard API for count of pending pages (job_queues)

+    ./emop.py query --pending-pages

+This example will count pending pages (job_queues) that are part with batch_id 16

+    ./emop.py query --filter '{"batch_id": 16}' --pending-pages

+The log files can be queried for statistics of application runtimes.

+    ./emop.py query --avg-runtimes

 ### Submitting

 This is an example of submitting a single page to run in a single job: